 - 2. Connect the other end of the cable to the digital display device. - 3.
-Press f3 to alternate the computer screen image between 4 display states: - PC screen only: View the screen image on the computer only. - Duplicate: View the same screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.
+Press f3 to cycle through four display states: - PC screen only: View the screen image on the computer only. - Duplicate: View the same screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.